mccartykim/md_knowledge_graph_mcp/README.md

 *   **Observation Management:** Add, delete observations (textual notes) within an entity.
 *   **Relationship Management:** Add, delete relationships between entities.
 *   **Graph Retrieval:** Get a representation of the entire knowledge graph.

-## Core Components

-*   `kg_core.py`: Contains the `MarkdownKnowledgeGraph` class, which handles the direct logic of reading, writing, and parsing the Markdown files.
-*   `server.py`: Defines the FastMCP application (`mcp_app`), Pydantic models for requests/responses, and exposes the knowledge graph operations as MCP tools.
-*   `tests/`: Contains unit tests for `kg_core.py` and integration tests for the MCP tools in `server.py`.

 ## Tools Exposed